DatDraggy/anti-youtube-preview/README.md

-This is experimental and will kill your webserver for a few seconds!
+This is experimental and will kill your webserver for a few seconds for some reason I don't understand yet!
 Use at your own risk at the moment.

 Anti Youtube Preview
 ====================